pulumi/docs/content/blog/announcing-dependency-caching-deployments/index.md

 Pulumi Deployments now automatically caches dependencies for popular package managers, such as npm, pip, and go modules.
 When a deployment is triggered, Pulumi will:

 1. Check for an existing cache of your dependencies.
-2. If a cache is available and relevant to your project, Pulumi will reuse those dependencies, bypassing the need to install them from scratch.
+2. If a cache already exists, Pulumi will reuse those dependencies, bypassing the need to install them from scratch.
-3. If dependencies have changed, Pulumi will update the cache to reflect these changes, ensuring it remains accurate for subsequent deployments.
+3. If a cache does not exist, or if dependencies have changed, Pulumi will create a new cache to be used for subsequent deployments.

 The end result?
 Faster, more efficient deployments that get your infrastructure changes live more quickly.